aws-samples/sam-app-cicd-jenkins-pipeline/README.md

-# CI/CD of Serverless API using SAM CLI generated Jenkins pipeline
+# CI/CD of Serverless API using AWS SAM CLI generated Jenkins pipeline

-This project uses the SAM CLI to generate a Jenkins pipeline to manage the CI/CD of a Serverless API.
+This project uses the AWS SAM CLI to generate a Jenkins pipeline to manage the CI/CD of a Serverless API.
-SAM CLI commands - 'sam pipeline bootstrap' and 'sam pipeline init' are used to generate a cookie-cutter pipeline and the necessary iam resources.
+AWS SAM CLI commands - 'sam pipeline bootstrap' and 'sam pipeline init' are used to generate a cookie-cutter pipeline and the necessary iam resources.
 The generated Jenkins pipeline(Jenkinsfile) can be edited to add/configure the required stages, and add additional pipeline steps.
 A pre-configured Jenkinsfile (with pipeline steps for unit-tests, (optional)SonarQube code-scan, integration-tests), and steps to deploy the pipeline are provided below.